geniusburger/reimbursement-calc/README.md

 ### JavaScript Minification

-JavaScript minification was done using a fork of the ST3 plugin [CombineAndMinify](https://github.com/geniusburger/Sublime-CombineAndMinify).
+JavaScript minification is accomplished using Google's Closure Compiler.
+The resulting files are combined into master.min.js using the Node.js script in loadOrder.js.